Available August 13, 2016

 When Deja’s family loses their home and are forced to move to a shelter, she starts fifth grade at a new school.
 She’s embarrassed by her family’s situation and braced for judgment from the other kids.
 Instead, Ben, also a new kid, and Sabeen, a sweet girl who covers her hair with a scarf, become Deja’s new friends.
 As their teacher, Miss Garcia, begins a unit about history connecting to the present, the class learns about the World Trade Center towers falling on September 11, 2001.
 The material covered in the classroom is gentle and oblique, but Deja feels … Continue reading

 Available July 5, 2016

 Jess survived induction into the Library, but life as one of their soldiers is far more grueling than he expected.
 The girl he loves is locked away forever, and his best friend is lost.
 When rumors bring Jess’s old classmates together again, they face a terrible choice: a rescue mission that would mean living the rest of their lives on the run from the Library, if they manage to escape.
-Jess promises refuge with his family, but even he isn’t sure he can count on his father to hide them without having something valuable to offer … Continue reading
+Jess promises refuge with his family, but even he isn’t sure he can count on his father to hide them … Continue reading

 When Mountains Move

 Millie and Bump set off for Colorado and a new life together.
 Leaving Mississippi is all Millie ever wanted, but it seems the dark memories she thought to escape have followed her.
 With the memory of what Bill Miller did still hanging over her, Millie isn’t sure she can ever accept her husband’s love, and she’s not sure the past will stay buried long enough for her to try.

 As Millie’s new life begins to unravel, her Choctaw grandmother arrives.
 She anchors Millie with the roots of family and tradition and teaches her the healing power of forgiveness.

 Just like Cantrell’s debut, Into the … Continue reading